The Climate Book

-The Climate Book is a collective non-fiction book directed by the climate activist Greta Thunberg.
+The Climate Book is a collective non-fiction book edited by the climate activist Greta Thunberg.
 The original English edition was published in October 2022.
-Translations are published in languages including German, Spanish, Portuguese, Italian, French, Dutch, Swedish, Danish and Norwegian The cover features a warming stripes data visualization graphic of a type developed by British climatologist Ed Hawkins.
+Translations are published in languages including German, Spanish, Portuguese, Italian, French, Dutch, Swedish, Danish, Norwegian, and Polish.

 The book consists of a collection of short essays by more than a hundred experts.
 It analyses the causes, consequences and challenges of the climate crisis.
+The cover features a warming stripes data visualization graphic of a type developed by British climatologist Ed Hawkins.

 Parts and authors

 The Climate Book is organised in five parts: